SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 TCP Server terminal

 Congratulations!
-Your SAM9X75 board running Harmony3 is now connected over Ethernet to your PC.
+Your SAM9X75 board running MPLAB Harmony v3 is now connected over Ethernet to your PC.

 What's next?
-Look below in the additional Information section for more resources.
+See the following sections for more resources.

 Back to Top